 Schedule your most important schoolwork for this time, and when that time is done, don’t try to keep doing critical work; rather, shift to secondary tasks that require less concentration and less of your creative input.
 This is part of self-discipline.
 You need to limit your focused work time so you don’t get sloppy with it by trying to overwork.

-It is best never to schedule this work late at night because (1) the late-night mind is usually not as capable of focus, even for “night owls,” (2) focused work should occur before one’s daily rest and recreation time.
+Again, it’s best never to schedule this work late at night because (1) the late-night mind is usually not as capable of focus, even for “night owls,” (2) focused work should occur before one’s daily rest and recreation time.
 Your rest and play then become earned rewards, and not the subjects of guilt or anxiety.

 Remember, don’t alternate your periods of work time with periods of socializing, entertainment or social media.
 Those things are too distracting to indulge in during your scheduled work time.
 You can enjoy them AFTER you’ve done with your SHORT workday!